tecnalia-advancedmanufacturing-robotics/kuka_experimental/kuka_rsi_hw_interface/krl/KR_C4/README.md

 #### ros_rsi_ethernet.xml

-1. Edit the `IP_NUMBER` tag so that it corresponds to the IP address (192.168.1.xx) previously added for your PC.
+1. Edit the `IP_NUMBER` tag so that it corresponds to the IP address on the **RSI Subnet** (192.168.1.xx) previously added for your PC
-2. Keep the `PORT` tag as it is (49152) or change it if you want to use another port. // 59152
+2. Keep the `PORT` tag as it is (49152) or change it if you want to use another port.

 Note that the `rsi/listen_address` and `rsi/listen_port` parameters of the `kuka_rsi_hw_interface` must correspond to the `IP_NUMBER`and `PORT` set in these KRL files.